Trevor Carrick

-Trevor Carrick (born July 4, 1994) is a Canadian professional ice hockey defenceman who is currently playing with the Charlotte Checkers in the American Hockey League (AHL).
-He was selected in the fourth round, 115th overall, by the Carolina Hurricanes in the 2012 NHL Entry Draft.
+Trevor Carrick (born July 4, 1994) is a Canadian professional ice hockey defenceman who is currently playing with EHC München in the Deutsche Eishockey Liga (DEL).
+He was selected in the fourth round, 115th overall, by the Carolina Hurricanes in the 2012 NHL entry draft.

 Playing career

 Carrick played major junior hockey in the Ontario Hockey League (OHL) with the Mississauga St. Michael's Majors/Mississauga Steelheads and the Sudbury Wolves.
-After completing his lone season with the Majors, Carrick was selected in the fourth round, 115th overall, by the Carolina Hurricanes of the National Hockey League (NHL) during the 2012 NHL Entry Draft.
+After completing his lone season with the Majors, Carrick was selected in the fourth round, 115th overall, by the Carolina Hurricanes of the National Hockey League (NHL) during the 2012 NHL entry draft.
 On December 18, 2013, the Hurricanes signed Carrick to a three-year, entry-level contract.

 Carrick had a breakout season with the Charlotte Checkers, the American Hockey League (AHL) affiliate of the Hurricanes, during the 2015–16 season.
 He recorded a career-high 42 points in 70 games and was named to the AHL All-Star Game.
 Carrick also received his first NHL recall by the Hurricanes on March 15, 2016.
 He made his NHL debut the following day against the Washington Capitals.
 In the 2017–18 season, Carrick played appeared in one game for Carolina, spending the majority of the season with Charlotte.
 He led all Checkers' defencemen in scoring with 11 goals and 44 points in 73 games.
 On May 29, 2018, the Hurricanes re-signed Carrick to a one-year contract extension.
 He appeared in one game with Carolina, spending the rest of the 2018–19 season with the Checkers, scoring nine goals and 47 points in 71 games.
 He represented Charlotte at the 2019 AHL All-Star Classic.
 In his final year with the Checkers he won the Calder Cup as champions of the AHL.

 On August 6, 2019, Carrick was traded by the Hurricanes to the San Jose Sharks in exchange for Kyle Wood.
 Immediately following the trade, Carrick signed a two-year contract extension with the Sharks.
 Although initially assigned to their AHL affiliate, the San Jose Barracuda, to begin the season, Carrick was recalled before the first game of the season and made his debut for the Sharks in a 3–1 loss to the Anaheim Ducks on October 5, 2019.
 After appearing in two more games, he was returned to the Barracuda.
 He appeared in 48 games in the AHL and became the first defenceman in Barracuda franchise history to score a hat trick, which he did on December 3, 2019 against the Bakersfield Condors.